natesworksdev/Ryujinx/README.md

    The emulator has settings for enabling or disabling some logging, remapping controllers, and more.
 You can configure all of them through the graphical interface or manually through the config file, `Config.json`, found in the user folder which can be accessed by clicking `Open Ryujinx Folder` under the File menu in the GUI.

-## Compatibility

-You can check out the compatibility list [here](https://github.com/Ryujinx/Ryujinx-Games-List/issues).
-Anyone is free to submit an updated test on an existing game entry; simply follow the new issue template and testing guidelines, and post as a reply to the applicable game issue.

-Don't hesitate to open a new issue if a game isn't already on there!

 ## Help